The Ego's Masterpiece

 Paul is not making a casual theological point.
 He is systematically eliminating your ability to boast.
 Why?
 Because he understands that the human ego's default is to take credit — and he is cutting that off at the root.
 The phrase "so that no one can boast" in Ephesians 2:9 is not a throwaway line.
 It is Paul targeting the self-esteem buffer, dismantling the ego's defenses, racing against the clock of your brain's automatic protections to get the truth about sovereignty into your soul before your psychological immune system can build barriers against it.
 Scripture is the psychology textbook.
 It diagnosed the mechanisms centuries before the mechanisms had names.

-Now follow the chain to its end.
+Then follow the logic where it actually goes.
 If your faith was generated by you, then the part of you that generated it must have been alive enough, awake enough, willing enough to reach for God in the moment that mattered.
 Which means you were not, at the moment of decision, dead in sin the way Ephesians 2:1 says you were.
-Which means the verse is wrong about you.
-Which means a different gospel is operating somewhere in your theology — one in which you were always partially alive, partially capable, partially worth saving.
-That is the gospel of self-improvement wearing a Christian sweater.
-It is a gospel in which God supplies the supplies and you do the assembly.
-Notice the resistance to that sentence.
-Notice how badly some part of you wants to negotiate the wording — "well, He did most of it, but I had to..."
-That bargaining is the entire Crown Jewel argument compressed into a single muscle twitch.
+Which means the verse is wrong about you — and a different gospel is quietly operating in your theology, one in which you were always partially alive, partially capable, partially worth saving.
+The ablest reply concedes the deadness but says grace moved first: God revived you just enough, and then you supplied the deciding yes.
+Yet that only carries the credit one room over.
+If the yes that made the difference was finally yours, the boast is yours too — and Paul has already shut that door: "What do you have that you did not receive?"
 Faith is a gift or it is a work.
 There is no middle column on the form.
 The flesh insists on a middle column anyway, because the middle column is the only place left where the flesh can stand.

 The Only Way Out

 If you see yourself in these mechanisms — and you should, because they describe universal human psychology — this is not an attack.
 It is a diagnosis.
-Pause here.
-Read the five mechanisms again.
-Which ones did you feel yourself resisting?
-That resistance — right there, the one you just felt — is the subject of this entire article looking back at you.
+And a diagnosis is the first mercy: no one is ever cured of a disease he insists he does not have.

 The cure is not trying harder to believe in sovereignty.
 You cannot reprogram your own attribution bias.
 You cannot override your own terror management system.
 You cannot talk your endowment effect into releasing the decision it cherishes.
 But God can.
 Irresistible grace is not a violation of your freedom — it is the only force powerful enough to liberate you from mechanisms you did not know had enslaved you.
-Like a surgeon operating on a corpse, God does not ask permission.
-He gives life.
-And then you discover you wanted it all along.
+He does not wait for the captive to draft his own release.
+He gives life, and then you discover you wanted it all along.

 "For it is by grace you have been saved, through faith — and this is not from yourselves, it is the gift of God — not by works, so that no one can boast."